dakeryas/deadbeef-dr-meter/README.md

 ## Description
 Adds a "Dynamic Range" context menu to the selected playlist items.
 Upon clicking, the dynamic range, peak, and total RMS for each selection item is computed and a GTK3 window is opened with results.
 The text is selectable and can be copied.

 NB: This is work in progress.

 ## Requirements
 You need GNU make.
 The computing plugin relies on a `drmeter` library which is also built and installed via the top-level `Makefile`.
 The GTK3-based GUI plugin utilising the computing plugin and displaying its results in a window relies upon `pkg-config` to find the `gtk+-3.0` library.
 On Debian/Ubuntu, you should thus be covered with
 ```
 sudo apt-get install make libgtk-3-dev
 ```
-The GNU Makefiles are Linux-specific for the moment but should be easy to port to OSX or FreeBSD.
+For the moment, the build also works with gtk+-2.0 but you need to swap the gtk+-3.0 references for gtk+-2.0 in `dr_plugin_gui/Makefile`.
+Similarly, the GNU Makefiles should be easy to port to OSX (or use macports) or FreeBSD.

 ## Installion
 After having cloned this repository, in the root folder type